Is American School accredited?

 Can I take more subjects than I am required to take for graduation?

 Students may add additional units to their program of study beyond what they are required to take for graduation at the prevailing rate for taking individual subjects with the School.
-Please contact either the Admissions department or the Student Service department for additional information.
+Please contact the Student Service Department for additional information.

 What if I just want to take individual subjects with American School?

-Can I enroll in American School if I reside in a foreign country?
+Can I enroll in American School if I reside outside the United States?

 What is American School’s cancellation or refund policy?